 Calcineurin inhibitors make your skin more sensitive to light.
 After using calcineurin inhibitors, avoid sunlight and sunlamps and treatment with ultraviolet light.
 If you need to be outside after using calcineurin inhibitors, wear loose-fitting clothing that protects the treated skin from the sun.

 Unlike topical corticosteroid medicine, topical calcineurin inhibitors do not thin the skin.

-Calcineurin inhibitors are usually used in combination with preventive measures, such as moisturizing your skin and avoiding skin irritants.
+Calcineurin inhibitors are typically used in combination with preventive measures, such as moisturizing your skin and avoiding skin irritants.

 eMedicineHealth Medical Reference from Healthwise